 Though South Carolina typically enjoys mild temperatures all year round, some activities won't be suitable for the colder months.
 If you're planning an RV trip to Poinsett State Park during the winter, don't forget to bring your binoculars along!
 You'll find several prime areas for birdwatching.
 See if you can spot a red-bellied woodpecker drilling away at one of the park's countless pine trees, or the stunningly blue belted kingfisher diving into the water in search of dinner.

-Biking is also a popular activity that can be enjoyed year-round at Poinsett State Park.
-Most of the hiking trails are also open to cyclists, including the Palmetto Trail and the Knot Trail.
-If you plan to go biking in the Manchester State Forest, you'll need to acquire a permit.
+Biking is a popular activity that campers enjoy year-round at Poinsett State Park.
+Most of the hiking trails are open to cyclists, including the Palmetto Trail and the Knot Trail.
+If you plan to go biking in the connecting Manchester State Forest, you'll need to acquire a permit.
 Want to take your cycling obsession to the next level?
-Visit the park during The Knot Mountain Bike Race event in early spring.
+Visit the park during the Knot Mountain Bike Race event in early spring.
 The winner of this killer 12-mile course will get a cash prize, and an intense workout to boot!

 The park has other races throughout the year as well, and the race course at Poinsett State Park is famous for its mix of ecosystems and challenging hills, known as the "Mountains of the Midlands."
 Even if you aren't inclined to enter one of the races, you can still enjoy these world-class trails during your RV adventure.